 Mordecai Peter Centennial Brown, best known today for his unusual name and his more or less descriptive nickname of "Three Finger," was the ace right-hander of the great Chicago Cub teams of the first decade or so of the Twentieth Century.
 With Brown leading an extraordinary pitching staff, the Cubs from 1906 through 1910 put together the greatest five-year record of any team in baseball history.
 His battles with the Giants' Christy Mathewson epitomized the bitter rivalry between two teams that just about matched each other man for man.

-Brown was born October 19, 1876, in the farming community of Nyesville, Indiana.
-His parents, Jane (also known as Louisa) and Peter Brown, moved the family from Kentucky to Indiana prior to Mordecai's birth.
+Brown was born October 19, 1876, in the farming community of Nyesville, Indiana, to Jane (also known as Louisa) and Peter Brown.

 Because the year of his birth was our country's centennial, Mordecai was given an extra middle name.
 Although it is generally assumed that the quite religious Browns chose their son's names from the Bible, Peter was his father's name, and there was an uncle named Mordecai.
 The family claimed to be of Welsh and English descent, but genealogical records indicate there may have been some Cherokee Indian heritage as well.

 Mordecai had seven brothers and sisters.
 One of his brothers, John, also played baseball.
 According to Mordecai's great-nephew, Fred Massey, John was as good as Mordecai though he never played above the semipro level because he didn't apply himself.

 In his playing days, Mordecai Brown was 5-feet-10 and weighed 175 pounds.
 Although not considered a large man by today's standards, he was often referred to as "big" by contemporary baseball commentators.
 Brown was a switch hitter.